 When we experience this overload in life, we sometimes might not consciously realise it.
 However, if a customer experiences this on your website, you certainly will.

-There are many unhelpful side-effects that you’ll experience when your customers face the dreaded experience of choice overload.
-Each having an undesirable impact on your sales.
+There are many negative side-effects when your customers face the dreaded experience of choice overload, each having an undesirable impact on your sales.

 1) Customers buy less

 Sheena Iyengar in her famous jam experiment found that, the more choice we have, the harder it becomes to, not just make the right choice, but to make any choice at all.
 Iyengar proved that when we’ve got too many options to consider, we’re more likely to defer our decision making or give up on choosing entirely.
 Barry Schwartz, author of The Paradox of Choice, identified this phenomenon as ‘analysis paralysis’.

 The more customers experience this sensation on your site, the more damage you’ll be doing to your sales.

 2) Customers put less thought into choices

 When experiencing choice overload, sometimes people make flippant decisions – choices that don’t really match their specific need, but are simply easier to choose.